P. K. D. Seneviratne

-Pathirajawasam Kudahitige Don Seneviratne (17 May 1917 - 19 July 1970 පී. කේ. ඩී. සෙනෙවිරත්න) was a prominent Sri Lankan poet, journalist and a scriptwriter in Sinhala cinema.
-Considered as foremost independent screenwriter in Sri Lankan cinema, Seneviratne wrote several popular films such as Kurulu Bedda, Sikuru Tharuwa, Parasathu Mal and Ran Salu.
+Pathirajawasam Kudahitige Don Seneviratne (17 May 1917 - 19 July 1970 පී. කේ. ඩී. සෙනෙවිරත්න) was a prominent Sri Lankan poet, journalist and scriptwriter for Sinhala cinema.
+Seneviratne wrote several popular films, such as Kurulu Bedda, Sikuru Tharuwa, Parasathu Mal and Ran Salu.
 He was a popular poet of the Colombo period.

 Personal life

-Seneviratne was born on 17 May 1917 in Hakgalla Ellakkala village in Attanagalla, Gampaha, Sri Lanka.
+Seneviratne was born on 17 May 1917 in Hakgalla Ellakkala village in Attanagalla, Gampaha, Sri Lanka, to parents P.K.D Mohotti Appuhamy and Sedanona Athurugiri Hamine.
 He was educated at Ellakkala Boys School and Kumbaloluwa Boys School.
-His father's name was P. K. D. Mohotti Appuhamy and his mother was Sedanona Athurugiri Hamine.
-He has one younger brother, Dr. P. K. Gunathilake.
+He had one younger brother, Dr. P. K. Gunathilake.
 His son was Lieutenant Commander Dr. Ishantha Gunathilaka, both are doctors by profession.

 He died on 19 July 1970 at the age of 53.